theborderland/membership/docs/timeline.md

 Just notes to be filled out for next year's team

 # Before lottery registration
+  * Determine location, price(s) and quotas

   * Run logo competition
   * Make e-mail template design
   * Design ticket

-  * Determine location, price(s) and quotas
+## Configure Pretix
+  * (document the ones that should be set by plugin here)
   * Make sure waiting list is off
   * Make sure refunds/SMEP is off
   * Make sure monster is off
-  * ...

 # Starting lottery registration
   * update webpage
-  * Generate and send vouchers to the board
+  * generate and send vouchers to the board
   * create facebook event
+  * spam places: underbroen, labitat, other makerspaces and the boat
+  * share facebook event on other pages
+  * email previous years' attendees

 # End of lottery registration
   * update webpage